-Specifically related to histological diagnosis, there is limited research on tool design for pathologist-AI collaboration on a clinical task \cite{cai2019human}.
-Different from prior work, \xp~addresses the integrability of AI using a specific task of meningioma grading as a case study.
-By working closely with pathologists, \xp~ proposes a top-down workflow design for the tool inspired by how pathologists oversee trainees’ work --- presenting pathologists with a trace of evidence hierarchically from each computed criterion to contextual information and allowing pathologists to correct the AI on the fly.
+Yang \etal~indicated that a medical AI tool should set the explicit goal of helping medical users increase the overall quality of examination, instead of insufficiently automating a part of their work \cite{yang2016investigating}.

+In the general healthcare domain, literature has attempted to enhance workflow integration by improving medical users' engagement in the design process of AI systems.
+For example, Sendak \etal~included medical professionals in designing and implementing a deep-learning-driven sepsis monitoring system.
+Based on the co-designing process, they summarized takeaways to improve workflow integration, including ``respect professional discretion'' and ``create ongoing feedback loops with stakeholders'' \cite{sendak2020human}.
+Jacobs \etal~further concluded that medical systems should ``offer on-demand explanations'' to address the mismatch between AI predictions and the medical guidelines \cite{jacob2021design}.

+Numerous studies have explored the potential usage, issues, and influence of employing human-AI collaborative workflows in clinical settings.
+For example, Beede \etal~studied socio-environmental factors that influenced AI performance, nurses' workflow, and patient experience while using a deep learning system for diabetic eye disease \cite{beede2020human}.
+Wang \etal~revealed challenges of usability, technical limitations, and human trust that emerged from applying an AI-powered clinical diagnostic support system \cite{wang2021brilliant}.
+Fogliato \etal~discovered that demonstrating AI inference at the start of radiologists' reading of X-ray images would increase doctors' agreement \cite{fogliato2022goes}.
+Lee \etal~reported that the human-AI collaborative system could increase therapists' agreement on the rehabilitation assessment \cite{lee2021human}.

+Narrowing down to the pathology domain, Cai \etal~highlighted pathologists' needs for information from AI, which included the AI's capabilities measured in well-defined metrics and transparency to overcome subjectivity \cite{cai2019hello}.
+Gu \etal~summarized six design lessons for interactive AI systems in pathology, suggesting AI systems in pathology should ``provide the actionability of the AI guidance'' and ``narrow down to small regions of a large task space'' \cite{gu2020lessons}.